Meyers & Flowers, Trial Attorneys

 Because prosthesis implants can be effective, even miraculous, in helping people regain their mobility without pain and discomfort, thousands of patients have been implanted with knee and ankle replacement systems.
 However, hip, knee, and ankle implants have a history of severe problems and defects.

-Meyers & Flowers is currently representing clients who have experienced injuries due to failure of their knee and ankle implants containing Exactech Knee and Ankle Ultra-High Molecular Weight Polyethylene, specifically:
+Meyers & Flowers has a team of Chicago product liability lawyers currently representing clients who have experienced injuries due to failure of their knee and ankle implants containing Exactech Knee and Ankle Ultra-High Molecular Weight Polyethylene, specifically:

 • OPTETRAK®